bitrise-io/devcenter/_articles/en/getting-started/connecting-apple-dev-account.md

 ## iOS Auto Provision with Apple ID Step

 [This Step](https://www.bitrise.io/integrations/steps/ios-auto-provision) automatically manages your iOS provisioning profiles for your Xcode project.
-This Step uses session-based authentication to connect to an Apple Developer account.
+The Step uses session-based authentication to connect to an Apple Developer account.
 In addition to an Apple ID and password, it also stores the 2-factor authentication (2FA) code you provide.
 Please note that the 2FA code is only valid for 30 days.
 When the 2FA code expires, you will need to re-authenticate to provide a new code.

 {% include message_box.html type="note" title="iOS Auto Provision with Apple ID is deprecated" content="This method has been deprecated.
 We highly recommend that you use the **iOS Auto Provision App Store Connect API** Step instead."%}